BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

 | X-CLIENT-REQUESTID-HEADER | Unique identifier of the request (e.g. used as log reference) | 90921bc0-3550-47ec-ada5-f79ae86bad95 |
 | X-CUSTOMERID | Norwegian National identity number | 12063035716 |

-Successful responses should be returned with HTTP status code 200 and contain a status value.
+**Successful responses** should be returned with HTTP status code 200 and contain a JSON body with a _status_ value.
-Response example
+Response example:
 `{
-  "status": "BANK_ID_NOT_AVAILABLE"
+  "status": "ENABLED"
 }`

-Error responses from RA could be returned with HTTP status code 401 or code 500 and should have following structure:
-Error response example
-`{
-  "system": "bankid-ra",
-  "code": "1622",
-  "message": "Internal failure",
-  "params": null
-}`

- The available statuses that may be returned in the response messages:
+The following statuses may be returned in the response messages:

 | Status | Description |
 | ----------- | ----------- |